 About this release

 This release by Public Health Scotland (PHS) reports on a range of information about women booking for antenatal care in Scotland, such as total numbers, smoking status, and how early or late in their pregnancy they access this care.
-It is important to note that some women may experience more than one pregnancy in a 12-month period.
-The data presented in this report therefore relates to the number of pregnancies booked for maternity care rather than the number of women attending booking appointments.
+Some women may experience more than one pregnancy in a 12-month period.
+The data presented in this report relates to the number of pregnancies booked for maternity care rather than the number of women attending appointments.

 Main points

-• Four NHS Boards provided antenatal care for almost two thirds of pregnancies, and these were in order of frequency NHS Greater Glasgow and Clyde, NHS Lothian, NHS Lanarkshire and NHS Grampian.
+• Almost two thirds of these pregnancies were in four NHS Boards, and these were in order of frequency NHS Greater Glasgow and Clyde, NHS Lothian, NHS Lanarkshire and NHS Grampian.

 Image caption Number of pregnancies booked, by NHS Board of residence

-• Over the last four years the number of pregnancies booked has generally fallen except in NHS Greater Glasgow and Clyde where the number has increased in each of the last four years.
+• Over the last five years the number of pregnancies booked has generally fallen except in NHS Greater Glasgow and Clyde where the number has increased each year.

-• The percentage of pregnancies booked by 12 weeks varied across mainland NHS Boards from 95.5% in NHS Highland to 87.2% in NHS Greater Glasgow and Clyde.
+• The percentage of pregnancies booked by 12 weeks varied across mainland NHS Boards from 95.6% in NHS Borders and NHS Highland to 89.0% in NHS Greater Glasgow and Clyde.

-• Pregnant women from the most deprived areas were less likely to access antenatal care by 12 weeks (86.5%) compared with those from the least deprived areas (94.9%) and this gap has widened.
+• 88.5% of pregnant women from the most deprived areas accessed antenatal care by 12 weeks, compared to 95.2% of women from the least deprived areas.

 • Pregnant women continue to be more likely to live in deprived areas than the general population.

-• The percentage of pregnancies where women reported smoking was roughly eight and a half times higher for those living in the most compared to least deprived areas.
+• The percentage of pregnancies where women reported smoking tobacco was roughly ten times higher for those living in the most compared to least deprived areas.

 Background